Structures and Systems

 Example Excerpt from the Handbook

 Forced labor means all labor forced on a person against his or her will.
 Examples include restrictions on an employee's freedom to leave his or her job until he or she repays a debt to the company or restricting an employee's freedom to leave his or her worksite under contract.
 Forced labor may be identified by asking employees what their work shifts are like, whether they have break times and whether they are able to eat meals.
 It may also be ascertained by observing their facial expressions.
 In a worst-case scenario, people are deprived of the freedom to live their lives; they have to live in a dormitory on the premises of the company's factory and are not allowed to go outside those premises.
 It is also effective to check whether there are employees who have come to work from areas far away or other countries in a company.
 Employers must be prohibited from taking the originals of passports, IDs and work permits because this can lead to force labor.

 It is necessary to check for forced labor in factories in Japan as well as in emerging nations.
 In recent years, Japan's Technical Intern Training Program (TITP) has been criticized by some from overseas.
 Accordingly, please also check whether suppliers in Japan employ anyone from overseas and whether there are problems in terms of working hours and wages.

-The Sustainability Management Department also visits and surveys important suppliers together with external experts as necessary.
+The Sustainability Management Division also visits and surveys important suppliers together with external experts as necessary.

 Human Rights Audits in the Poultry Industry in Thailand